 6. Free/low cost/lower cost options

-Modes of transportation: Walking is preferred for me because A. Stay active B. Great, go at your pace way to explore and discover hidden gems C. Free!
+Modes of transportation: Walking is preferred for me because A. Stay active B. Great, go at your pace way to explore and discover hidden gems – so many times, I have stumbled across cool cafes or coffee shops this way C. Free!
 (Side note: again importance of resources/some initial planning: the free! ‘maps.me’ app: just download before you get to your destination and it works beautifully offline).
 I also use public transportation and have found it to be an easy, safe, and affordable way to go to explore in all corners of the world

-Lunch: I love food and I have found that a markedly less expensive way to try a renowned restaurant is to go there for lunch
+Lunch: I love food and I have found that a markedly less expensive way to try a renowned restaurant is to go there for lunch!
+Also street fare/food trucks is my absolute favorite way to be able eat my way through a locale – typically inexpensive but also some of the best eats I have ever had was with these local shops.

 7. Backpack travel

-So I know that many people may not want to travel in this way and that’s fine.
+So I know that many people may not want to travel in this way and that’s absolutely fine – do what makes you happy.
 I love traveling in this way however even I didn’t do it this way for my entire trip.
-But if you want to travel and have limited funds ~ go backpacking and I found it to be the absolute best way for traveling solo.
-And it was very budget friendly to boot.
-Staying in hostels and using local transportation including night buses made for some interesting situations/stories but also lead me to meeting some incredible people that defined my trip and bring us to my favorite tip.
+But if you want to travel and have limited funds ~ go backpacking plus I found it to be the absolute best way for traveling solo.
+Staying in hostels and using local transportation including night buses made for some interesting situations/stories but also lead me to meeting some incredible people that defined my trip.
+It’s a different vibe and a specific way of traveling that puts you in contact with like minded people that you may not have a chance to meet elsewhere.

 8. Make friends

 One of the downsides to solo travel is there is no one to split costs with when you first set out but a friend or two or more changes everything.
+When you backpack especially for extended periods of time, it’s easy to travel with your new friends even for a short duration of time.
 Now you can split costs (cabs/rentals/etc) and you have a better position to negotiate since it’s now for more people.
 And I personally like friends who dine family style so I can try lots more food without spending more money!

 9. Think/befriend a local